bcgit/bc-java/test/est/example/README.md

 If you need to refresh these jars delete the jars directory.

+## Using Java 7 ('org.bouncycastle.est.ESTException: Connection reset')
+The Cisco EST server will reject TLS version 1 'TLSv1' handshakes.

+This is the default in Java 7, however Java 8 defaults to TLSv1.2 which the Cisco test EST server will accept.

+When using Java 7 you will need to supply the argument: ```--tls TLSv1.2```

 ## Not in a unix environment
 The examples need a provider, the pkix jar, and the test jar.